POL 11.35.01 - Code of Student Conduct

 3. AUTHORITY FOR STUDENT DISCIPLINE

-The Chancellor has the authority to impose disciplinary action on a student.
-The Chancellor may delegate such authority to University administrators or other officials as set forth in the Code or in other appropriate policies, regulations or rules.
+The Chancellor has the authority to establish procedures and impose disciplinary action on a student or Student Group/Organization.
+The Chancellor may delegate such authority to University administrators or other officials.

 4. DEFINITION OF MISCONDUCT